Ewerthon-izi/Ewerthon-izi/README.md

   ## 🧭 &nbsp;About Me

-  - 📚 Information System student at UFPI.
+  - 📚 Graduation in Computer Science at UNICENTRO.
   <!-- - 🔭 I'm currently working on <a href="#">MyJob</a> -->

   - 🌱  I’m always studying **C#**, **C/C++**, **.NET**, **ASP.NET**, **Python**.